DianaWagner/ComicReader/README.md

 ===========================================================
 Reader
 ----------------------------------------------------------------------------------
-Anime is a style of Japanese animation which first appeared in the early 1900s and gained popularity in the 1970s.
-Today, it is widely popular in Japan and has a sizeable fan base throughout the world.
+This comic reader is one of the best platforms I have seen so far.
+From the current platform, I recreated the version and add some of the details that, surely, you will love.
+Check the screenshot and read every anime you want!

 I personally extend this news to my fellow Otaku.
 I’m a fan of different version and genres of anime, comic cartoons and whatever animation it is.
 Either Tim Burton nor Hayao Miyazaki is my favorite  -  now [here](http://www.yelp.com/biz/fairprice-movers-san-jose-6) is my comic reader for you.